Marty Turco: Dallas Stars (2000–2010)

 Turco went on to lose against the Canucks at home in Game 3, dropping a 2–1 overtime victory, when Taylor Pyatt got a quick one-time shot off a feed from Bryan Smolinski.
 In Game 4, once again the Stars could not put up a win, losing to the Canucks 2–1 off of goals from Mattias Öhlund, then the game winner from Trevor Linden.
 The Stars then went on to win Game 5 in the series with 1–0 overtime win.
 Brenden Morrow scored the game's only goal 6:22 into the first overtime period, allowing Turco to earn his second career playoff shutout.
-Turco followed this up with his third shutout of the series in a 2–0 win that tei.
-The series ended in game 7 on April 23, 2007; the Canucks won 4–1 after scoring four unanswered goals to break Marty Turco's shutout streak at 165 minutes and 45 seconds, with Trevor Linden again scoring the eventual game-winner in the second period.
+Turco followed this up with his third shutout of the series in a 2–0 Game 6 win.
+The series ended in Game 7 on April 23, 2007; the Canucks won 4–1 after scoring four unanswered goals to break Marty Turco's shutout streak at 165 minutes and 45 seconds, with Trevor Linden again scoring the eventual game-winner in the second period.

 The three shutouts posted by Turco in that series represent a record amount of shutouts in a single playoff series, a mark that has been tied by the New Jersey Devils' Martin Brodeur, Anaheim's Jean-Sébastien Giguère and the Philadelphia Flyers' Michael Leighton.

 Turco recorded 32 wins in the 2007–08 season and helped the Stars to playoff wins over the defending Stanley Cup champions Anaheim and the San Jose Sharks, before losing in six games to the Detroit Red Wings in the Western Conference Finals.

 On January 15, 2009, Turco recorded his 421st game for the Stars, becoming the franchise's all-time leader in games played by a goaltender, surpassing Cesare Maniago's near 33-year old record of 420.
 He would also pass Maniago later that month in total minutes played, on January 29, while also winning his first regular season game at Joe Louis Arena in 11 tries against the Detroit Red Wings.
 On February 9, he again broke yet another of Maniago's records by starting in his 24th consecutive game in goal.
 However, the Stars failed to qualify for the playoffs.
 On April 13, 2010, it was reported Turco would not be re-signed by Dallas, ending his nine years with the Stars.